Riding in Lesotho

 The Kingdom of Lesotho is, on average, the highest coutry in the world.
-Of its 30,355 square kilometres the lowest point is 1400m abv, with 80 per cent of the country at 1800m or above.
-Lesotho, an independant sovereign state,is completely surrounded by South Africa.
+Of its 30,355 square kilometres the lowest point is 1400m above sea level, with 80 per cent of the country at 1800m or above.
+Lesotho, an independent sovereign state, is completely surrounded by South Africa.

 Cities & demographics

 Although there are a number of regional centres that are given the status of a ‘city’, most you would not recognise as such.
 Maseru, the capital is by far the largest settlement, with 10 per cent of the enitrecountry’s population at around 250,000 souls.
 Around 75 per cent of Lesotho’s population live on the lower, warmer northern side of the country, three-quarters of those living a rural existance.
 The mountainous highlands are sparsely inhabited.

 Lesotho has a temperate climate with well-marked seasons.
 Summer is the rainy season; 85 per cent of rainfall occurs from October to April, especially in the mountains.
 Snow occurs in the highlands from May to September.
 The hottest period is from January to February.
 Lesotho is a land of clear blue skies and more than 300 days of sunshine a year.

 Lesotho is classed as a very poor and underdeveloped country; according to UN figures 57 per cent of the population live below the poverty line, earning less than $1.25 per day.
-The country has the third highest incidence of AIDS, with a 23 per cent incidence, which goes some way to explain a life expectancy of under 50 years.
+The country has the third highest incidence of AIDS, which goes a long way to explain a life expectancy of under 50 years.
 On the plus side, Lesotho has an extremely high literacy rate – 81 per cent among men and 97 per cent for women.

 Due to only 10 per cent of the land being suitable for agriculture, Lesotho relies on imports from South Africa for much of its food.

 Income is derived from diamond mining and the manufacturing of clothing.
 Tourism makes a very small contribution, as it is in its infancy.